fastify/fastify/docs/Server.md

 fastify.listen(3000)
 ```

 Internally Fastify uses the API of Node core http server, so if you are using a custom server you must be sure to have the same API exposed.
-If not, you can enhance the server instance inside the `serverFactory` function before the `return` statement.<br/>
+If not, you can enhance the server instance inside the `serverFactory` function before the `return` statement.

 *Note that we have also added `modifyCoreObjects: false` because in some serverless environments such as Google Cloud Functions, some Node.js core properties are not writable.*

 ### `caseSensitive`